pramod-khalkar/java-ds/README.md

 Tree<Integer> eTreap = JavaDs.buildTreap();
 ```

-Use below dependenct to use this
+Use below dependency to use this

 ```
 <dependency>